 No pets are authorized in Unaccompanied Personnel Housing facilities.
 This policy is necessitated by the close proximity between common use areas and individuals’ quarters that are usually found in UPH, and which generates annoyances such as pet odors and noise, possible flea and tick infestation of common use areas and furniture, urine damage to area room carpeting and uncollected pet droppings.

 Non-human primates, other feral reptiles, exotic and wild animals, to include but limited to, monkeys, apes, snakes, pigs, are not authorized in military family housing.
 Please contact the Housing Office if you plan to ship or acquire any pet other than a dog or cat.

 Caged privately-owned animals, or POA, such as gerbils, guinea pigs, fish and some birds are authorized in military family housing.
 They must remain caged or in the confines of assigned quarters.
 Please contact the Housing Office for more specific information regarding your POA.

-Two (2) pets (dog, cat, ferrets or combination) are authorized in military family housing and they must be registered with Veterinary Health Services.
+Two pets (dog, cat, ferrets or any combination) are authorized in military family housing and they must be registered with Veterinary Health Services.
 Pets are not allowed in family housing tower units.
-Please be advised that all efforts will be made to accommodate families who “bring” pets, however, being offered a non-pet housing unit will not substantiate a valid reason for declining or refusing a housing offer.
+Be advised that all efforts will be made to accommodate families who “bring” pets; however, being offered a non-pet housing unit will not constitute a valid reason for declining or refusing a housing offer.

-Reference USAG-J Reg 40-650, Medical Services, (Housing and Control of Pets) and USAG-J Family Housing Handbook.
+Reference U.S. Army Garrison-Japan Regulation 40-650, Medical Services (Housing and Control of Pets), and the USAG-J Family Housing Handbook.

-** If you are a single and/or unaccompanied person bring items sufficient for your BOQ Studio or Suite space.
-Your space, although comfortable is VERY limited.
+If you are a single and/or are an unaccompanied person, bring items sufficient for your bachelor officers quarters studio or suite space.
+Your space, although comfortable, is very limited.